Small-loss bounds for online learning with partial information: Introduction

 \subsection{Related work}

 Online learning with partial information dates back to the seminal work of Lai and Robbins \cite{Lai1985}.
 They consider a stochastic version, where losses come from fixed distributions.
-The case where the losses are selected adversarially, i.e. they do not come from a distribution and may be adaptive to the algorithm's choices, which we examine in this paper, was first studied by Auer et al. \cite{Auer2003} who provided the EXP3 algorithm for pure bandits and the EXP4 algorithm for learning with expert advice (a more general model than contextual bandits considered in \cite{Langford2007}).
-They focus on uniform regret bounds, i.e. that grow as a function of time $o(T)$, and bound mostly the expected performance, but such guarantees can also be derived with high probability \cite{Auer2003,AudibertB10,pmlr-v15-beygelzimer11a}.
-Data-dependent guarantees are easily derived from the above algorithms for the case of maximizing some reward as even getting reward $0$ with probability of $\epsilon$ only causes an $\eps$ fraction of loss in utility.
-In contrast, incurring high cost with a small probability $\epsilon$ can dominate the loss of the algorithm, if the best arm has small loss.
-In this paper we develop data-dependent guarantees for partial information algorithm for the cases of losses.
+The case where the losses are selected adversarially, i.e. they do not come from a distribution and may be adaptive to the algorithm's choices, which we examine in this paper, was first studied by Auer et al. \cite{AuerCeFrSc03} who provided the EXP3 algorithm for multi-armed bandits and the EXP4 algorithm for learning with expert advice (a more general model than contextual bandits considered in \cite{Langford2007}).
+They focus on uniform regret bounds, i.e. that grow as a function of time $o(T)$, and bound mostly the expected performance, but such guarantees can also be derived with high probability \cite{AuerCeFrSc03,AudibertB10,pmlr-v15-beygelzimer11a}.
+When the performance of arms is evaluated based on non-negative rewards rather than non-negative losses, regret guarantees that depend on the total reward $R^{\star}$ of the best arm are easily derived from the above algorithms as even getting reward $0$ with probability of $\epsilon$ only contribute $\epsilon R^{\star}$ in the regret.
+In contrast, incurring a loss of $1$ with probability $\epsilon$ can be arbitrarily larger than $\epsilon L^{\star}$ when the best arm has very small loss.
+In this paper we develop such guarantees that depend on $L^{\star}$ for partial information algorithm for the cases of losses.
 There are a few specialized algorithms that achieve such small-loss guarantees for the case of bandits for pseudo-regret, e.g. by ensuring that the estimated losses of all arms remain close \cite{Allenberg2006,Neu15_semibandits} or using a stronger regularizer \cite{RakhlinS13predictablesequences,FosterLLST16}, but all of these methods neither offer high probability small-loss guarantees even for the bandit setting, nor extend to graph-based feedback.
-Our technique allows us to develop small-loss bounds on actual regret with high probability.
+Beyond bandits, small-loss guarantees are also achieved again for pseudo-regret for label-efficient prediction \cite{CesaLuSt05}, combinatorial semi-bandits \cite{Neu15_semibandits}, and subsequently to our work computationally inefficient contextual bandits via a a more sophisticated use of freezing suboptimal arms \cite{AllenZBL2018}.
+For bandits and semi-bandits, our technique allows us to derive the first optimal high-probability small-loss bound (extending beyond pseudo-regret).

 The graph-based partial information that we examine in this paper was introduced by Mannor and Shamir \cite{MannorS11} who provided ELP, a linear programming based algorithm achieving $\widetilde{\bigO}{(\sqrt{\alpha T})}$ regret for undirected graphs.
 Alon et al. \cite{AlonCGM13,AlonCGMMS} provided variants of Exp3 (Exp3-SET) that recovered the previous bound via what they call \emph{explicit exploration}.
 Following this work, there have been multiple results on this setting, e.g.\cite{AlonCBDK15,Cohen2016, KocakNV16, tossou:aaai2017b}, but prior to our work, there was no small-loss guarantee for the feedback graph setting that could exploit the graph structure.
 To obtain a regret bound depending on the graph structure, the above techniques upper bound the losses of the arms by the maximum loss which results in a dependence on the time horizon $T$ instead of $L^{\star}$.
 Addressing this, we achieve regret that scales with an appropriate problem dimension, the size of the maximum independent set $\alpha$, instead of ignoring the extra information and only depending on the number of arms as all small-loss results of prior work.